Little Aston: Commerce and transport

-Air incident
+Air incidents

+On 16 April 1966, a Cessna light aircraft crashed into the rear of number 21 Fotherley Brook Road, Little Aston, killing both the pilot and the passenger.
+The occupants of the house were unharmed.

 During a school fete organised by the Sutton Coldfield Town Middle School Parent-Teacher Association, which was held in fields at Little Hardwick Road, Little Aston on 7 July 1973, a parachutist, 21-year-old RAF Sergeant Kenneth Cornwell, who was part of a five-man display team, became tangled in 275,000-volt overhead power lines.
 Attempts by the local fire brigade to reach him proved fruitless, as their turntable ladder was too short.
-A British Army Air Corps' Westland Sioux AH.1 helicopter, registration XT238, of the 16th/5th Queen's Royal Lancers was diverted from an appearance at another fete, at nearby St. Augstine's Church, Rugeley.
+A British Army Air Corps' Westland Sioux AH.1 helicopter, registration XT238, of the 16th/5th Queen's Royal Lancers was diverted from an appearance at another fete, at nearby St. Augustine's Church, Rugeley.
 It lowered a harness to Cornwell, but the helicopter was caught by wind and the rescue line wrapped around its tail rotor, severing the line.
 Cornwell dropped 40 feet to the ground, narrowly missing a tarpaulin that was being held for him to land on.
 The helicopter crash landed in a nearby field and burst into flames, but the two-man crew evacuated without serious injury.
 Cornwell—who by that time had been suspended for an hour and a half—survived with a broken wrist, broken pelvis, and both elbows broken and dislocated and was taken to Good Hope General Hospital, Sutton Coldfield.

 A spokesman for the Central Electricity Generating Board, who operated the power lines, criticised the parachute display for its "danger of interference to the overhead transmission lines and to those taking part" and said they would have opposed it had they been consulted.
 It transpired that Cornwell was instructed to make jump with a type of parachute that he had not used previously.
 His instructor, Sergeant B. Anderson, was reprimanded by the Safety and Training Committee of the British Parachute Association and had his advanced and approved instructor ratings suspended.
 The helicopter was subsequently written off.